tremorlabs/tremor-npm/CONTRIBUTING.md

 ### Pull Requests

 Once your changes are ready you must submit your branch as a pull request.
-Your pull request should be opened against the `develop` branch in the main Medusa repo.
+Your pull request should be opened against the `main` branch in the main tremor repo.

 In your PR's description you should follow the structure: